MicahWallace/micahwallace.github.io/_tabs/resume.md

 When I'm not busy with work, you'll often find me just enjoying some quality time with my wife and kids.
 We love doing things together and having fun as a family.

-I'm also a bit of a tech geek and love playing around with new gadgets and learning about the latest technology trends.
+If you had not guessed, I am a tech geek and love playing around with new gadgets and learning about the latest technology trends.
 It's exciting to see how fast things are changing in the tech world!

-Another thing that really interests me is computer security.
-I find it fascinating to learn about different ways to keep our digital lives safe and secure and enjoy playing with new concepts in my home lab.
+Computer Securty and Identity Management is a passion and I find it fascinating to learn about different ways to keep our digital lives safe and secure and enjoy playing with new concepts in my home lab.

 Oh, and one of my big dreams is to get my private pilot's license.
 Flying has always been a dream of mine, and I'm slowly working towards making that dream a reality.
 You can see the video of my first solo flight below!
 [https://youtu.be/cBV2sSmQgrA](https://youtu.be/cBV2sSmQgrA)

 So yeah, that's a bit about me and the things I enjoy doing in my free time.
-Just taking it easy and having fun with the things that make me happy!
+Just focusing on the things that matter and having fun with the people that make life matter as we enjoy the journey of life.